 NGSS is the primary resource for teachers looking to read and learn about the new science standards.
 Teachers may find the EQuIP Rubric overview page useful for identifying high-quality instructional materials that align to the standards.

 Parent Q&A is a flyer designed to answer parent questions about the Next Generation Science Standards, but is also a nice overview for teachers and administrators.

-Concord Consortium features a unique tool that allows educators to navigate the NGSS by core idea, practice, and crosscutting concept and locate high-quality digital activities that support the standards.
+The Concord Consortium features a unique tool that allows educators to navigate the NGSS by core idea, practice, and crosscutting concept and locate high-quality digital activities that support the standards.

 Breaking Science News